 In recognizing the challenges in law enforcement during the upcoming decades, the NJSACOP has made a commitment to be in the forefront of innovation and change.
 The primary component of that commitment is the development of future police leaders.

-The result of this collaboration is the NJ Chiefs of Police Command & Leadership Academy, a unique blend of theory and application.
+The result of this collaboration is the NJSACOP Command & Leadership Academy, a unique blend of theory and application.
 Candidates with the greatest leadership potential are selected for this highly competitive program from all areas of the State.
+The NJSACOP has entered into an agreement with the New Castle County (Delaware) Police Department to location an additional official section of the program in northern Delaware.

 For a program of this caliber, law enforcement professionals who are selected make more than a casual commitment; it is an intensive, demanding course that will pay dividends for the participant and his or her agency for a lifetime.